Shiweiliuiiiiiii/Sparse_Topology_Distance/README.md

 # Sparse_Topology_Distance
-Official implementaion for Topological Insights into Sparse Neural Networks ( Liu et al, ECMLPKDD 2020).
+This repo contains code accompaning the paper, Topological Insights into Sparse Neural Networks (Liu et al., ECMLPKDD 2020).
+It includes code and topology example for measuring the sparse topology distance between two sparse neural networks.
+Therefore, the sparse topology used in this paper refers to the topology of a subset of the \textit{neural graph} (a fraction of parameters) that can reparameterize the whole network.
+And the sparse topology distance measured in this paper refers to the distance between two subsets of the \textit{neural graph}.